Why BYOD security is a risk for businesses

 3. Jailbroken devices

 Jailbreak is a term used to describe the intentional removal of restrictions on devices.
 The most common case of this is to bypass the limits imposed by service providers.
 While this may make the device more user-friendly for the individual, it poses increased risks for the organization.
-According to estimates, 9% of all iPhones are jailbroken, together with a similar percentage of Android devices, which can expose your business to security threats.
-You are not alone; few businesses have jailbreak detection mechanisms in place to safeguard their IT infrastructure.

-4. Lack of control
+4. Limited control

 One of the challenges with BYOD is the limited control IT teams have over personal devices, which makes enforcing security policies, applying updates, and monitoring activity more difficult.
-To safeguard company data, you may want to implement tools like Mobile Device Management (MDM) or install security software.
-However, these measures must be balanced with respect for employee privacy.Some users may be uncomfortable with features such as remote wiping or mandatory encryption on their devices.
+To safeguard company data, businesses may want to implement tools like Mobile Device Management (MDM) or install security software.

 5. Unsecure networks